mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 ### Populating Data into New Project

 This process typically involves populating both the live data and historical data into the new project.
-Coming from Legacy or Original ID Merge, you will find that the implementation for Simplified ID is generally much simpler and more robust.
-It’s important to review and modify your ID Management implementation to get the expected result in terms of user identity merging.
+Coming from Legacy or Original ID Merge, you will find that the implementation for Simplified ID Merge is generally more straightforward and robust.
+It’s important to review and modify your ID management implementation to get the expected result in terms of user identity merging.

 #### Sending Live Data